AazmeerAli/weather-app/README.md

 5. If the user wants to know the weather of another city, he can also find it by Search through the search bar named (Change Location).

+6. You can access the site of this project which is live, Link has been given.

 Notice: